stibbons1990/hex/docs/blog/posts/2025-02-22-home-assistant-on-kubernetes-on-raspberry-pi-5-alfred.md

         - --ignore-exclude-lb=true
 ```

-After applying this change, and reverting the [Ingress Controller](#ingress-controller)
+After applying **either** of the above changes, and reverting the
-service to the `LoadBalancer` type, NGinx is finally reachable from other hosts:
+[Ingress Controller](#ingress-controller) service to the `LoadBalancer` type,
+NGinx is finally reachable from other hosts:

 ``` console
 # arping 192.168.0.151